keramiozsoy/blog/posts/230131/README.md

 ![Screenshot](diagram-boot-process.svg)

-X Windows System is loaded almost final step in the boot process.
+X Windows System is loaded almost final step in the boot process, when you have a desktop environment.
+Later in this post, I'll provide an example of a desktop environment.

 - https://x.org/wiki